apostrophecms/docs/docs/cookbook/using-s3-storage.md

 If you didn't note the endpoint URL you can get it based on the region code (e.g. 'us-east-1') from this [page](https://wasabi-support.zendesk.com/hc/en-us/articles/360015106031-What-are-the-service-URLs-for-Wasabi-s-different-storage-regions-).

 ### Wasabi security
 The files uploaded to the Wasabi bucket are publicly available right away without the need for any changes.
 However, if you click the menu to the right of the bucket name and select "Setting", it will bring up a page that allows you to alter permissions easily.
+See the [`uploadfs` documentation](/reference/modules/uploadfs.html#s3-storage-options) for more information and options.

 ## Using DigitalOcean Spaces for storage

 The DigitalOcean Spaces API is a truncated version of the AWS S3 API that supports all the features we need for using it for storage with Apostrophe.
 We can use this service in almost the same manner as the AWS S3 service.
 In this case, we must pass in one additional environment variable, `APOS_S3_ENDPOINT`, and **not** set the `APOS_S3_REGION` variable.
+See the [`uploadfs` documentation](/reference/modules/uploadfs.html#s3-storage-options) for more information and options.

 1) Create a [DigitalOcean account](https://www.digitalocean.com/).
 They don't have a free tier, but do offer a credit to new customers.
 2) Once logged in, you'll be brought to a project page.
 Click on "Store static objects".
 In some cases, you might instead have to click "Start using Spaces".